ConductorOne/baton/README.md

 # What connectors exist in Baton today?

-We're releasing five initial connectors with the open source launch of Baton.
-The ConductorOne team has dozens of more connectors written in our precursor proprietary project from before Baton, and is aggressively porting them to the Baton ecosystem.
+We released five initial connectors with the open source launch of Baton.
+The ConductorOne team has dozens more connectors written in our precursor proprietary project from before Baton, and is aggressively porting them to the Baton ecosystem.

 Additionally, making a new connector is really easy -- we wrap up many complexities in the SDK, letting a connector developer focus on translating to the Baton data model.